caldermf/modular-reduction/README.md

 ## Command-Line Interface

-The package ships with a small CLI under `modred`.
+The package comes with a small CLI under `modred`.

 Compute one `M_w`: